seanybaggins/website/content/about.md

 provide my expertise with Rust when needed.
 My dream job would be working on embedded systems remotely while using the Rust Programming Language.

-I love learning, watersports, and long late night conversations.
+I love learning, watersports, and piano.